Analysis | After weeks of Trump rhetoric on crime, voters have a clear preference on the issue: Joe Biden

 When specifically asked about how the candidates were responding to the protests, respondents preferred Biden by wider margins.

-That ABC-Ipsos poll, for example, found that about half of respondents believed that Biden’s rhetoric was making things better, while more than half said that Trump’s was making things worse.
+That ABC-Ipsos poll, for example, found that about half of respondents believed that Biden’s rhetoric wasn’t having much of an effect, while more than half said that Trump’s was making things worse.
 The percentage of people saying Trump’s rhetoric makes things worse was 42 points higher than those saying he was making things better.

 A CNN-SSRS poll released Friday similarly found that more than half the country viewed Trump’s rhetoric as being more harmful than helpful — though the percentage of respondents who were critical of Trump’s response had fallen since June.